Key Lime Pie Recipe (The Best Creamy Tart and Sweet Pie!)

 - 1 tablespoon key lime zest

-- Whipped cream and key lime zest, garnish
+- Whipped cream, sliced key limes and key lime zest, garnish, optional

 - Preheat oven to 350.
 F.

-- To make the crust, stir together graham cracker crumbs, sugar and melted butter until mixture is moistened.
+- To make the crust, stir together graham cracker crumbs, sugar, and melted butter until the mixture is moistened and stays together when packed.
 (Add more butter if needed)

-- Pour mixture into a greased, deep dish pie plate and firmly press into place, being sure to keep the thickness as even as possible.
+- Pour into a greased, deep-dish pie plate and firmly press into place, being sure to keep the thickness as even as possible.

 - To make the filling, in a large bowl mix together sweetened condensed milk and sour cream.